-Prosecutors should pursue indictments under hate crimes provisions (if there are any) in criminal codes, where possible.
+Prosecutors should pursue indictments under hate crimes provisions in criminal codes, where possible.
 In every case, however minor, prosecutors should treat the offence as aggravated if the motive is present.
 This should result in gathering and presenting evidence of motive to the court, even if no aggravated form of the crime is contained in the code.
-In the absence of an admission, prosecutors can consider other forms of evidence:
+In the absence of admissions, a prosecutor can consider other forms of evidence: